timflutre/PlantBreedGame/README.md

 # Usage

-Once the application is installed and working, read the game rules (tab `How to play?`) and start by downloading the initial data set.
+Once the application is installed and working, read the game rules (tab `How to play?`) and start by downloading the initial data set (all files listed at the bottom of the page).

 Before making any request, such as phenotyping, you need to log in (tab `Identification`).
 To get a sense of how the interface works, you can use the "test" breeder with the "tester" status which doesn't require any password and isn't subject to time restriction.